Vagrancy: Soviet Union

 In the Criminal Code of the RSFSR (1960), which came into force on 1 January 1961, systematic vagrancy (that which was identified more than once) was punishable by up to two years' imprisonment (section 209).

 This continued until 5 December 1991, when Section 209 was repealed and vagrancy ceased to be a criminal offense.

 Russian Federation

 At present, vagrancy is not a criminal offence in Russia, but it is an offence for someone over 18 to induce a juvenile (one who has not reached that age) to vagrancy, according to Chapter 20, Section 151 of the Criminal Code of the Russian Federation.
 The note, introduced by the Federal Law No. 162 of 8 December 2003, provides that the section does not apply, if such act is performed by a parent of the juvenile under harsh life circumstances due to the loss of livelihood or the absence of living place.

+Mexico

+In the early 1800s, Mexico's political leaders had to put together a "Vagrant Tribunal", defining vagrants as young men who were robust and able to work despite panhandling.
+These tribunals had become a necessity after President Vicente Guerrero abolished slavery in 1829, leaving Mexico without a constant supply of labor.
+Those who were punished under this system were either put in local jails for a short time or sent to armed forces.
+This system was abolished during the Mexican–American War to increase conscripts.